Kurrawong/gswa-rdf-delta-consumer/db_trigger/README.md

 This function app has been tested with the App Service plan.

-## Local Development

-Create a `.env` file in this directory with the same values from `.env-template`.

-Start the function by running `task dev`.

 ## Configuration

-The following environment variables need to be set on the azure function app.
+The following environment variables need to be set on the azure function app for python 3.11.

 | variable                   | example value                                                                                                                                                                                     | description                                                                                                                   |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |